APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 1. Once the deployment is complete, click **Go To Resources**.

+#### Deploy Models in Azure OpenAI Studio

-1. In the Azure OpenAI overview page, click **Go to Azure OpenAI Studio** to navigate to Azure AI Studio.
+1. On the Azure OpenAI overview page, click **Go to Azure OpenAI Studio** to navigate to Azure AI Studio.